Gluteus Tear Specialist

 What is the treatment for gluteal tears?

-Typically, patients can expect to be partial weight bearing for 6 weeks following surgery.
-It typically takes 3 months for repair tissues to heal and after that therapy is focused on restoring joint mechanics.
+Typically, patients can expect to be partial weight-bearing for 6 weeks following surgery.
+It typically takes 3 months for tissues to heal and after that therapy is focused on restoring joint mechanics.
 After surgery, improvements will continue for approximately a year or more.

 For more information on gluteus medius and gluteus minimus tears and the treatment available, please contact the office of Benedict Nwachukwu, MD, orthopedic hip specialist serving Manhattan, New York City and surrounding New York boroughs.

 148 39th Street, 7th Floor

 Tuesday: 8:00 am – 5:00 pm